-Akko Old City: Jerusalem without the politics
+Akko old city (a.k.a.
+Acre): Jerusalem without the politics

 Two separate people in two separate parts of Israel gave me the same advice: “Go see Akko old city; it’s Jerusalem without the politics.”